stephanie-sha/Pineapple-Pepperoni/README.md

 </div>

 # Summary
-Create a pizza restaurant for Mr. Pineapple Pepperoni in 24 hours.
+We created a marketing and operations plan for Mr. Pineapple Pepperoni's pizza restaurant in 24 hours.